philippemezzadri/frisquet-esphome/README.md

 ## `heat_curve_climate` Sensor

-Additionally, the **Heating Curve Climate** platform provides an optional sensor platform to monitor and give feedback from the Climate component.
+The **Heating Curve Climate** platform also provides an optional sensor platform to monitor and give feedback from the Climate component.

 ```yaml
 sensor: